Wonderfall/wonderfall.github.io/content/posts/fdroid-issues.md

 apksigner verify --print-certs --verbose myCoolApp.apk
 ```

 Also, as written above: the OS pins the app signature for all profiles upon installation, and enforces it for app updates.
+In practice, this means the source doesn't matter as much after the initial installation.

 > Should I really care?